CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 #### Editing an event
-Edits an existing event in dowat<br>
+Edits an existing event in Dowat<br>

 Format: `edit /e INDEX [/name NEW_EVENT_NAME] [/desc NEW_EVENT_DESCRIPTION] [/from NEW_START_DATE_TIME > NEW_END_DATE_TIME]`